Group selection and shrinkage: Structured sparsity for semiparametric additive models: Computation

-The regularization function can be written directly in terms of $\bm{\beta}_k$ since the groups are transformed such that they do not overlap.
-The function $F(\bm{\beta})$ is a sum of smooth convex and discontinuous nonconvex functions and is hence discontinuous nonconvex.
+The objective function $F(\bm{\nu})$ is a sum of smooth convex and discontinuous nonconvex functions and is hence discontinuous nonconvex.
 The minimization problem with respect to group $k$ is

-The complexity of this coordinate-wise minimization depends on $\ell$ and $\mathbf{X}$.
+The complexity of this coordinate-wise minimization depends on the type of loss function and the properties of the group matrix $\mathbf{X}_k$.
 In the case of square loss, the minimization involves a least-squares fit in $p_k$ coordinates, taking $O(p_k^2n)$ operations.
 To bypass these involved computations, a partial minimization scheme is adopted whereby each coordinate group is updated using a single gradient descent step taken with respect to that group.
-This scheme results from a standard technique of replacing the objective function with a surrogate function that is a quadratic upper bound.
-To this end, we require Lemma \ref{lemma:descent}. \begin{lemma} Let $L:\mathbb{R}^p\to\mathbb{R}$ be a continuously differentiable function.
-Suppose there exists a $c_k>0$ such that the gradient of $L$ with respect to group $k$ satisfies the Lipschitz property
+This scheme results from a standard technique of replacing the objective function with a surrogate function that is an upper bound.
+To this end, we require Lemma~\ref{lemma:descent}. \begin{lemma} Let $L:\mathbb{R}^{\sum_kp_k}\to\mathbb{R}$ be a continuously differentiable function.
+Suppose there exists a $c_k>0$ such that the gradient of $L$ with respect to the $k$th coordinate group satisfies the Lipschitz property

-for all $\bm{\beta}\in\mathbb{R}^p$ and $\tilde{\bm{\beta}}\in\mathbb{R}^p$ that differ only in group $k$.
+for all $\bm{\nu}\in\mathbb{R}^{\sum_kp_k}$ and $\tilde{\bm{\nu}}\in\mathbb{R}^{\sum_kp_k}$ that differ only in group $k$.
 Then it holds

-for any $\bar{c}_k\geq c_k$. \end{lemma} Lemma \ref{lemma:descent} is the block descent lemma of \textcite{Beck2013a}, which holds under a Lipschitz condition on the group-wise gradients of $L(\bm{\beta})$.
+for any $\bar{c}_k\geq c_k$. \end{lemma} Lemma~\ref{lemma:descent} is the block descent lemma of \textcite{Beck2013a}, which holds under a Lipschitz condition on the coordinate-wise gradients of $L(\bm{\nu})$.
 This condition is satisfied for square loss with $c_k=\gamma_k^2$ and for logistic loss with $c_k=\gamma_k^2/4$, where $\gamma_k$ is the maximal eigenvalue of $\mathbf{X}_k^\top\mathbf{X}_k$.
-Using the result of Lemma \ref{lemma:descent}, a quadratic upper bound of $F(\bm{\beta})$, treated as a function in group $k$, is given by
+Using the result of Lemma~\ref{lemma:descent}, an upper bound of $F(\bm{\nu})$, treated as a function in group $k$, is given by

-Thus, in place of the minimization \eqref{eq:cdopt}, we use the minimization
+Thus, in place of the minimization~\eqref{eq:cdopt}, we use the minimization

-This new problem admits a simple analytical solution, given by Proposition \ref{prop:cdupdate}. \begin{proposition} Define the thresholding function
+This new problem admits a simple analytical solution, given by Proposition~\ref{prop:cdupdate}. \begin{proposition} Define the thresholding function